jberkenbilt/qfs/README.md

   * When followed by `pull`, this can be used to revert a site to the state of the repo.
 * `pull-repo` -- pull the latest repository database
   * When followed by `push`, this can be used to revert the repository to the state of a site.
-* `clean-repo` -- remove files from the repository that are not matched by the filter
-  * This can be useful if things are pushed by mistake and then the repo filter is adjusted to exclude them.
 * `list file` -- list all known versions of a file in the repository
   * For best results, use bucket versioning
 * `get file` -- copy a file from the repository